sashinpivotal/pcf-dev-students-notes/README.md

          `client secret` (`GUARD_CLIENT_SECRET`)
-     -   Because `client secret` is secured in the Proxy, this is secure communication - in other words, even if someone has the `authorization code`, he would not be able to perform this action because he does not have the `client secret`
+     -   Because `client secret` is secured in the Proxy, this is secure communication - in other words, even if someone has the `authorization code`, which is indeed visible to the public eye since it is passed as part of redirected request, he would not be able to perform this action because he does not have the `client secret`
  1. UAA verifies the `authorization code` and then issues `access token` to the Proxy
- 1. Proxy then access the `web-ui` with the access token
+ 1. Proxy then access the `web-ui` resource server with the access token
- 1.  `web-ui` then verifies token and then returns the resource
+ 1. The `web-ui` then verifies token and then returns the resource

 ### Lab extras